 Starting a new business requires more than capital.
 Entrepreneurs often struggle to gain traction, playing the roles of front line staff, department heads, and the executive team at all hours of the day and night.
 Hear from entrepreneurs and other stakeholders as they talk through the tools that can automate, simplify, and expedite processes integral to new business success.

-Speakers: Marcela Andres, Julio Casado, Julio Puente, Barbara Zamora-Appel, TBA
+Speakers: Marcela Andres, Julio Casado, Julio Fuentes, Barbara Zamora-Appel

 Business trends & innovation